tsloughter/grpcbox/README.md

 `test_pb` is the `gpb` generated module that exports `get_service_names/0`.
 The results of that function are used to construct the metadata needed for handling requests.
 The `services` map gives the module to call for handling methods of a service.
 If a service is not defined in that map it will result in the grpc error code 12, `Unimplemented`.

+The server can be started by either running `grpcbox:start_server()`, assuming the services are all configured in the `sys.config` and it is loaded. `start_server/0` will start a `grpcbox_service_sup` supervisor under the `grpcbox_services_simple_sup` simple one for one supervisor.
+Or get a child spec `grpcbox:child_spec(ServerOpts, GrpcOpts, ListenOpts, PoolOpts, TransportOpts)` to include the service supervisor in your own supervision tree.

 #### Unary RPC

 Unary RPCs receive a single request and return a single response.
 The RPC `GetFeature` takes a single `Point` and returns the `Feature` at that point: